Pre-Sessional English Language 5 weeks (PS5)

 - A copy of your sponsorship letter (if you are a sponsored student).

-If you’re an international applicant, you will need a Tier 4 (General) student visa to study with us.
+If you’re an international applicant, you will need a Student visa to study with us.
 You must apply for your visa early enough to ensure you arrive for your first day of your course.

 Confirmation of Acceptance for Studies (CAS)

-In order to apply for a Tier 4 (General) student visa, you will need a Confirmation of Acceptance for Studies (CAS), a unique reference number, which is confirmation of your unconditional offer to study with us.
+In order to apply for a Student visa, you will need a Confirmation of Acceptance for Studies (CAS), a unique reference number, which is confirmation of your unconditional offer to study with us.
 A 10% deposit or proof of sponsorship for the total is necessary to receive a CAS and be accepted.

 You may be eligible to have a single CAS to cover both your pre-sessional English language course and your degree course.
 If you are eligible, this means you don't have to make a second visa application for your degree course.

-Please note, if you fail to successfully complete this 5-week course, and this is a condition of your offer, you will not be able to study on your degree course and your Tier 4 (General) student visa will be withdrawn, unless you re-take and pass the IELTS.
+Please note, if you fail to successfully complete this 5-week course, and this is a condition of your offer, you will not be able to study on your degree course and your Student visa will be withdrawn, unless you re-take and pass the IELTS.

 Terms and conditions